How to manage your parents and their views on university and jobs

 - If you want to do a degree, knowing what the employment/unemployment rate is for recent graduates on that course – take a look at the unistats website.

-- If you want to join a school leaver programme, knowing that you will receive training that leads to nationally recognised qualifications.
+- If you want to join an apprenticeship or other school leaver programme, knowing that you will receive training that leads to nationally recognised qualifications.
 Look for this information on the relevant pages of the employer’s website.
 If it isn’t there, get in touch and ask about this.

 - Knowing that you will be able to afford to live.
 If you’re going to work, find out how much you would be paid, work out roughly how much you would take home each month after tax and national insurance deductions, and research how much rent or travel would cost.
 If you want to go to university, use the gov.uk website to calculate how much you could borrow and whether you’d be eligible for a grant.
 Lots of universities also provide information on their websites of what living costs are like for students at that particular institution.
 Many students need some financial support from their parents – if it looks like you would, be open about this.

-- If you’re looking to start a school leaver programme, your parents will be keen to know whether you will be able to progress as far and as fast as a graduate joining the same organisation.
+- If you’re looking to start an apprenticeship, your parents will be keen to know whether you will be able to progress as far and as fast as a graduate joining the same organisation.
 Ask the recruiter or HR manager about this and make notes (if you speak to them) or keep relevant emails so you can show these to your parents.

-- Having a rough idea of how much you might earn when you finish your degree or school leaver programme.
+- Having a rough idea of how much you might earn when you finish your degree or apprenticeship.
 Again, the unistats website includes some information about how much previous graduates from different courses earn.
 Employers don’t tend to publish this information, but may be willing to tell you if you ask.

 Catch your parents at the right time